CodingClubIISERTVM/STC-Website/README.md

 ## Contact
-For any questions or collaboration opportunities, feel free to contact us at:
+For any questions or collaboration opportunities, feel free to contact us at:/n

 Email: codingclub@iisertvm.ac.in
 Website: https://snt-iiser-tvm.github.io/codingclub/index.html